Amazon FBA helps your business with a lot of things, but it doesn't handle sales tax for you... and in fact it's more complicated than that!

 How do you comply with US sales tax using Amazon FBA?

 45 states and the District of Columbia collect statewide sales taxes.
-(Alaska, Delaware, Montana, New Hampshire, Oregon do not have any sales tax at all!)
+(Alaska, Delaware, Montana, New Hampshire, Oregon don't have any!)

-38 states have some form of local sales tax, collected in part or all of the state.
+38 states have some form of local tax, collected in part or all of the state.

-Once you know where your business has nexus, there are three basic steps to complying with US sales tax.
+Once you know where your business has nexus, there are three basic steps to tax compliance.
 And your Amazon FBA account can help you with a little of it.

 2. Charge sales tax to customers in that state.
 This includes the overall state tax rate, plus any county or district taxes that apply.
 Not every state has local-level taxes, though.
 Usually the tax rate is based on where the customer is located, a destination-based tax.
 Only a few states have origin-based taxes, meaning you charge tax according to wherever your business is based.
 Read more about origin and destination-based sales taxes.